If you are anything like me, you know exactly what it’s like when you attempt to set a goal and fail miserably. It’s a universal experience.

-An important step is to survey every area in your life and set goals for each area.
+If you use this method, an important step is to survey every area in your life and set goals for each area.
 Set fitness goals, professional and career goals, relationship goals, etc.

-Setting Goals by the Working Backwards Method
+The Working Backwards Method

 This method involves setting a specific goal for a future date and requires you think about what would have to happen to reach that goal.
 A simple example would be the following:

 Suppose you have your own business and you want to have 10 new customers within the next 90 days.